KF Vëllaznimi Gjakovë: History

 The time was difficult but not to stop the reputation of this sport and the love for it among the people of Gjakova.

 From the dough that was started by Faik Dushi, new generations emerge, new names such as the case of Hamdi Nuqi, the best red and black goal scorer of all time in Kosovo, or even Avni Zhubi who was one of the main players and strikers of Pristina and helped him to enter the first league of the former Yugoslavia, after passing through Vëllaznimi.

 The brightest period was when Vllaznim was led by coach Iljaz Sina who was also a player of the club.
 Under his leadership in 1963-1964 KF Vëllaznimi manages to enter the then joint league of Serbia (namely Kosovo which was the third league of the former Yugoslavia).
-Also under his leadership Vëllaznimi manages to become champion for four years in a row in this league 1966 -1970 (always sovereign and with a distance of 12-14 points to the second), where they then played in qualifications for the second federal league.
+Also under his leadership Vëllaznimi manages to become champion for four consecutive seasons in this league 1966 -1970 (always sovereign and with a distance of 12-14 points to the second), where they then played in qualifications for the second federal league.
 The first important trophy was given to the Gjakova Brotherhood by the generation of Bedri Zhubi, the Halilosmani Brothers, Luan Vokshi, Fatmir Zhubi, Fatmir Rraci and many others, when they were adorned with the first title of Champion of Kosovo, which they jealously defended for the next three years.
 But that remained until 1971 when it qualified for the Second League of the former Yugoslavia.

 However, many successes of the team are also related to the ardent fans known as the "Red and Blacks of Jakova".
 Vëllaznimi was the first Kosovar club to wear red and black jerseys for the first time, exactly in 1967.

 Zenun Brovina was the first Kosovar to move to a club outside Kosovo.
 It was this player of Vëllaznimit, who for a while had defended the colors of Partizan Belgrade.
 Zenun has paved the way for other footballers such as Blerim Mula and Faton Bingazi, who played in several Turkish clubs.

 However, Ardian Kozniku and Besnik Hasi remained the pride of this city and this club.
 Both have stepped on the grass of the world's most famous stadiums.
-While Koznik also has a bronze medal from the 1998 World Cup organized in France, with the Croatian National Team, Hasi has several Belgian championship titles and matches in the Champions League, along with the "red and black" national team jersey.
+While Koznik also has a bronze medal from the 1998 World Cup organized in France, with the Croatia national team, Hasi has several Belgian championship titles and matches in the Champions League, along with the "red and black" national team jersey.